AdamR22/TestAutomatedApp/README.md

 Sample flask app for testing jenkins intergration

 This should trigger a new build
-This should trigger a new build again
+This should trigger a new build again for the umpteenth time